 Zeroing in on valuable mentions is easy with Brand24's powerful targeting options.

-The analysis tab is another powerful tool that helps you understand who the most influential people that have mentioned you brand are and on which social channels they live.
+The analysis tab is another powerful tool that helps you understand who are the most influential people that have mentioned your brand online.
+And you can find out on which social media platforms they spend most of their time.
 Sort by the most interactive mentions or the most popular authors.
 View the total social media shares count, the likes count, and the negative mentions for the keyword.